oracle/learning-library/analytics-library/leverage-adw-oac/next/next.md

 ![Oracle Cloud Pricing](./images/next_banner.png)

-I hope you could complete all the workshops on this ADW and OAC workshop and you have learned the basic concepts from the technologies that we have used: - **Oracle Autonomous Database** - **Oracle Analytics Cloud**.
+I hope you have completed all the workshops on this ADW and OAC workshop and you have learned the basic concepts from the technologies that we have used: - **Oracle Autonomous Database** - **Oracle Analytics Cloud**.

-The technologies that we have covered on this workshop are using **Always Free** and **Free Trial** credits so you don't have to pay for the services that you have used.
+The technologies that we have covered in this workshop are using **Always Free** and **Free Trial** credits, so you don't have to pay for the services that you have used.

 If you want to **Upgrade** the Instances that we used, you can follow these simple steps to upgrade to your favorite paid subscription model.